antonylima/nostaplay/README.md

 # Nostaplay
-## A Simple and useful music player
+## A simple and useful music player